 Pie crust without shortening or butter, you can make a successful pie crust without either.
-A pie crust using oil instead is not only a nice change from the usual, but is also much easier to make--you don't need a pastry blender or a rolling pin.
+A pie crust using oil instead is not only a nice change from the usual, but is also much easier to make—you don't need a pastry blender or a rolling pin.
 This is a perfect pie crust recipe for beginner bakers or anyone intimidated by having to cut shortening into the flour.
 It's also a great option when you find yourself out of shortening!

 - 1 cup all-purpose flour